molikto/mlang/README.md

 so some improvements:

+* syntax
     * makes reference use same identifier with concrete term, instead of randomly generated term
     * makes sum type construct use name of the field instead of index
     * make the syntax more like in concrete syntax (for example application syntax)
+* layout: two alternatives:
+    * pretty print to HTML with clear AST delimitation/boundary, layout it properly, might print it like a tree, it is ok
-* makes sure pretty printed term can be "mentally parsed" or you should pretty print to HTML with clear AST delimitation/boundary
+    * plain text: makes sure pretty printed term can be "mentally parsed" and have proper indentation
-    * layout it properly

 ---------------